dominickhera/TipCalc/README.md

 Tip'd

-A tip calculator created by Dominick Hera
+A simple tip calculator for iOS that allows users to easily calculate the tip for a meal as well as how to split the cost of a meal amongst any number of friends!

 Dependencies: